 Discover it® Cashback Match™

-The Discover it® Cashback Match™ card offers a long introductory period on balance transfers–0% APR for 18 months.
+The Discover it® Cashback Match™ offers a long introductory period on balance transfers–0% APR for 18 months.
 All transfers are charged a 3% transfer fee.
 The card has no annual fee.
 As the card name also indicates, new card members get double cash back the first year.

 The card offers 1% cash back on every purchase, plus 5% cash back on categories that rotate every 3 months.
 You can redeem your cash back any time as a deposit, statement credit, or payment at Amazon.